aaronvillalobos4/SQL-Looker-Project1/README.md

 # Average Temperature Project

-In this project I needed to create a chart that shows the average temperature by year over the past century.
-I wrote a SQL query using Google BigQuery to calculate the average, grouped the average temperatures by year, and ordered it in ascending order.
+For this project, I needed to create a chart showing the average temperature by year over the past century.
+I wrote an SQL query using Google BigQuery to calculate the average, grouped the average temperatures by year, and ordered them in ascending order.
+For the line chart, I imported my data set from Google BigQuery to Google Looker Studio.